College of Southern Nevada

 - Political science

 Since the selection is so large, students from almost all walks of life head to CSN for an education.
-The school suggests that it has the most ethnically diverse student body of any higher education institution in Nevada.
+The school has the most ethnically diverse student body of any higher education institution in Nevada.
 Some students are older, hoping to brush up on a foundation of education that they already have.
 Some are younger, hoping to spend a little less money on foundation classes than they would if they’d enrolled in a 4-year institution of higher learning.
 Some fall somewhere in between, taking classes in order to make the world a little more enjoyable and a little easier to live in.

 Life in Nevada